alexhunsley/ringing/pn-exhaustive-explore/combosWriteup.md

 ## Canonical form of a method

-In order to help with removing duplicate methods during method generation, it's useful to have a way to convert a method's place notation $M$ to a *canonical form* of place notation $C$[^1].
-The canonical form meets these conditions:
+In order to help with removing duplicate methods during method generation, it's useful to have a way to convert a method's place notation $M$ to a *canonical form*[^1] of place notation $M_c$.
+We want the canonical form to meet these conditions:

-* $M$ and $C$ are *equivelant*
+1. $M$ and $M_c$ are *equivelant* (note: we will see that $M = M_c$ when $M$ is already in canonical form by chance)
-* any methods equivalent to $M$ will also have canonical form $C$
+2. any methods equivalent to $M$ will also have canonical form $M_c$

-### Algorithm for finding the canonical form
+### An algorithm for finding the canonical form

-Suppose we have generated a method Q using $L$ bits of place notation selected from a dictionary $\{p_0, p_1, ... p_{m-1}\}$.
+Suppose we have generated a method $Q$ using a list of $m$ place notations selected from a dictionary $\{p_0, p_1, ... p_{m-1}\}$.

-Our generated method can be written down as a list of indexes into the dictionary, for example: $(0, 2, 0, 7, ...)$.
+Our generated method's PN can be written down as a list of indexes into the dictionary, for example: $(0, 2, 0, 7, ...)$.

 We can convert such an index list into an integer (call it the 'measure') by considering it to be a string of digits base in L.

-Now, convert *all possible rotations* of our place notation index list, and of its reversal, into measures.
+Now, convert *all possible rotations* of our place notation index list and *all possible rotations of its reversal*[^rev] into measures.

 The canonical form of our method is the place notation corresponding to the the largest measure.

-Note that you might have a largest measure in several different rotations - that just means the place notation has repeated parts, and you can choose any of the contenders (as they will all be the same place notation).
+Note that if find a largest measure in several different rotations, the place notation contains repetitions of a shorter, and you can choose any of the contenders (as they will all be the same place notation).

+[^rev] hello

 ### Worked example of finding canonical form